grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 Service graphs work by inspecting traces and looking for spans with parent-children relationship that represent a request.
 The processor uses the [OpenTelemetry semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/README.md) to detect a myriad of requests.
-It currently supports the following requests:
+It currently supports detecting the following types of requests:
 - A direct request between two services where the outgoing and the incoming span must have [`span.kind`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#spankind), `client`, and `server`, respectively.
 - A request across a messaging system where the outgoing and the incoming span must have `span.kind`, `producer`, and `consumer` respectively.
 - A database request; in this case the processor looks for spans containing attributes `span.kind`=`client` as well as `db.name`.